FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 ## Control Unit assembly

 With the release of v0.6 of the microlab, all cases and housings are now 3D printed.
 The Control Unit box and lid are designed to support all components and ports that comprise the unit.
-Because the control unit has by far the most sub-components of any of the Microlab modules, we have broken down the instructrions by sub-assembly.
+Because the control unit has by far the most sub-components of any of the MicroLab modules, we have broken down the instructrions by sub-assembly.

 ### Attaching straps (optional)

 The Control Unit box has holes in the bottom to accomodate short M3 screws to hold velcro straps in place.
 These straps can hold the Buck Converter and relays in place.
-They are optional, but highly recommended if you will be shipping your Microlab or otherwise expect it to get jostled.
+They are optional, but highly recommended if you will be shipping your MicroLab or otherwise expect it to get jostled.
 Be sure to cut the straps long enough to wrap around your components.
 Experiment with placing the Buck Converter and relays on the left side of the case to make sure they will fit under the Pi.

 ### Assembling the 8-pin relay sub-assembly